• Skip to primary navigation

 The food colouring we used was water based and therefore does not mix with the oil, instead it sinks through the oil into the water below.

-Food colouring is heavier than the water and so sinks to the bottom of the jar leaving trails (resembling fireworks) as some of the colour diffuses into the water.
+Food colouring is more dense than water and so sinks to the bottom of the jar leaving trails (resembling fireworks) as some of the colour diffuses into the water.

 We noticed that some blobs of food colouring sank to the bottom and then after a few moments shot up (resembling a more conventional firework) – Why do you think this might have happened?*